Adoption and Practice of Environmental, Social and Governance Factors in South African Listed Companies: a Board Perspective

-He regularly presents SPSS training courses he has developed to audiences of academics, postgraduate students and industry and holds a PhD in Marketing Management.
+He regularly presents Statistical Product and Service Solutions (SPSS) training courses he has developed to audiences of academics, postgraduate students and industry and holds a PhD in Marketing Management.

 A National Research Foundation rated researcher, Daniel has authored and co-authored several journal articles, most notably published in the Journal of Services Marketing, the Journal of Business and Industrial Marketing, the Service Industries Journal, the European Business Review, the International Journal of Bank Marketing, the International Journal of Quality and Reliability Management and the Journal of Internet Commerce.
 His research has also been featured in local journals such as the South African Journal of Business Management, Southern African Business Review, the Retail and Marketing Review and Management Dynamics.